Égletons

-Égletons ([eɡlətɔ̃]; Aus Gletons in Occitan) is a commune in the Corrèze department in south-western France.
+Égletons ([eɡlətɔ̃]; Aus Gletons in Occitan) is a commune in the department of Corrèze, Nouvelle-Aquitaine, southwestern France.

 Geography

 Location

 Égletons is located in the Massif Central at the crossroads of several geographical ensembles.
 The city leans up against the first foothills of the Limousine mountains (the Plateau de Millevaches in the north, and the Massif des Monédières to the west), and thus establishes itself on the high Corrèzian plateau and Italicdominating to the east, the gorges of the Dordogne.

 The municipality is located on the former Route nationale 89 now the D1089: